Stevens Institute football, 1872–1879: Rutgers

 On November 9, at 3:00 p.m., Stevens hosted Rutgers for a return match on the St. George's Cricket Club grounds.
 Neither team scored a touchdown or goal in the first or second halves.
 The sides agreed to an additional 10 minutes.
 Reisenberger recovered the ball beyond Rutgers' goal line for a touchdown, and Suydam kicked the goal giving Stevens the victory by one goal to none.

 The lineup for Stevens included Muller, Gowen, Ruh, Macauley, and Hasbrouck at the forward positions, Howe, See and Randolph at the halfback positions, and Voorhees and Norris as backs.
 Randolph was the team captain.

 1879

 The 1879 Stevens Ducks football team was an American football team that represented Stevens Institute of Technology in the 1879 college football season.
 The team compiled a 1–2–5 record and was outscored by a total of 12 to 6.
-The team played its home games at the St. George's Cricket Club grounds in Hoboken, New Jersey.
+The team played home games at the St. George's Cricket Club grounds in Hoboken, New Jersey.